 Unlike other states, crack has posed a comparatively low threat to the citizens of Tennessee until recently.
 Cocaine hydrochloride, however, has been one of the most dangerous and illegal drug threats in the state.
 Controlled primarily by Hispanic cartels and gangs, Tennessee’s cocaine trade has brought once vibrant and thriving neighborhoods to a state of poverty, violence and criminality.
 The majority of the Tennessee cocaine supply is shipped in from Texas, Florida, New Mexico and Georgia.
 Crack is now a problem in practically all of the state’s major cities.

 Decrease in prices and a corresponding increase in purity has made heroin a popular drug in many of Tennessee’s urban areas.
-Though not as popular as cocaine or methamphetamine, TN heroin addiction is still a deadly and serious problem for the state.
-The dominant variety of heroin in Tennessee is Mexican “black tar” which comes into the state from Texas, Georgia, California and New York.
+Though not as popular as cocaine or methamphetamine, heroin is still a deadly and serious problem for the state.
+The dominant variety of heroin in Tennessee is Mexican “black tar,” which comes into the state from Texas, Georgia, California and New York.
 Southeast Asian heroin is also making an increasingly stronger showing, and is responsible for a growing number of drug rehab admissions within the state.

-Oxycontin, hydrocodone, Diazepam, Lortab, and Xanax have become the most commonly abused prescription drugs in Tennessee, and are responsible for the rapidly increasing masses seeking rehab for TN prescription drug addiction.
+Oxycontin, hydrocodone, Diazepam, Lortab, and Xanax have become the most commonly abused prescription drugs in Tennessee, and are responsible for the rapidly increasing masses seeking rehab for prescription drug addiction.
 Dishonest physicians, unregulated Internet sales, theft, and improper use of a legitimate supply are the most common causes of this new and deadly substance abuse behavior.
 Other causes include diverted prescriptions from Mexico and Canada, as well as pain management centers that blindly prescribe patients medication.